Open access in Norway: Political foundation and negotiation principles

 - Universities Norway (UHR) and Abelia (the business association of Norwegian knowledge and technology based enterprises): Expression of support for a common negotiating strategy for open access to research articles (2021)

-Unit is the coordinator for negotiations with publishers, through the team Unit Licence agreements and open access.
+Sikt (from 2022, formerly Unit) is the coordinator for negotiations with publishers, through the team Sikt Licence agreements and open access.

-The Unit Negotiating Council recommends that the following principles apply to negotiations with journal publishers from 2021:
+The Negotiating Council recommends that the following principles apply to negotiations with journal publishers from 2021: